 Then, with seconds left, and after slipping a series of blows without bothering to counter, Roberto taunted Ray, pointing at his chin as if to say, “You can’t touch me!”
 At the final bell Ray raised his arms and Duran took great exception, shoving Leonard and cursing him as a mob of people poured through the ropes.
 It was a fight unlike any other and the whole scene was unlike any witnessed before in the prize ring.

-The unanimous decision went to Duran and there were no serious arguments to dispute it, and yet the fight was deadly close, with both men offering astonishing performances and winning their share of rounds.
+The unanimous decision went to Duran and there were no serious arguments to dispute it, and yet the fight was deadly close, as both pugilists had given astonishing performances, both winning their share of rounds.
 The battle demanded the very best of two truly great champions and for Roberto Duran and Sugar Ray Leonard “The Brawl in Montreal” ranks with the finest efforts of their illustrious careers.
 Among all the “superfights” of recent decades, Duran vs Leonard stands out for the skill on display and the sheer intensity of the combat.